ansible-collections/community.kubernetes/README.md

 You can run the collection's test suites with the commands:

-    ansible-test sanity --docker -v --color
+    make test-sanity
-    ansible-test integration --docker -v --color
+    make test-integration

 ### Testing with `molecule`

 There are also integration tests in the `molecule` directory which are meant to be run against a local Kubernetes cluster, e.g. using [KinD](https://kind.sigs.k8s.io) or [Minikube](https://minikube.sigs.k8s.io).
-To run the tests, set up a local cluster, then run Molecule:
+To setup a local cluster using KinD and run Molecule:

     kind create cluster
-    molecule test
+    make test-molecule

 ## Publishing New Versions